Upleatham

 It has a small grade II listed church, believed by some to be the smallest in England, although Bremilham Church in Wiltshire is actually slightly smaller.
 The village is located near New Marske, between Saltburn and Guisborough; there are a few rows of houses which are adjacent to Errington Woods.

+Demographics

+The arrival of the ironstone mine increased the population of the village from 204 in 1841 to 1,007 in 1861.
+Before it was abolished, the parish had declined to a population of 121 in 1951.